openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Via [Raspberry Pi Zero - Conserve power and reduce draw to 80mA](http://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy):

 > If you're running a headless Raspberry Pi, there's no need to power the display circuitry, and you can save a little power by running `/usr/bin/tvservice -o` (`-p` to re-enable).
-Add the line to `/etc/rc.local` to disable HDMI on boot.
+Add this command to `/etc/rc.local` to disable HDMI on boot. <-- I didn't have an etc directory

 ## Configure Bluetooth Low Energy tethering [optional]